Introduction to the Oregon State University Honors College

 • One-on-one mentoring by faculty members while preparing the Honors Thesis

-• Academic advising from HC advisors
+• Academic advising from HC academic advisors

 The Oregon State University Honors College was established in 1995 by the Oregon State Board of Education.
 It is publicly funded and governed by the Honors College Council appointed by the OSU Faculty Senate.
 Two HC students sit on the Council and participate in policy discussions.

+Since its beginning, the HC has graduated hundreds of qualified and capable students.
 The future of the HC is bright.
-Each year, more students are accepted, and more choose to join.
-The caliber of students is increasing, and the level of achievement of graduates is growing as the college continues to thrive.
+Each year, more students are accepted and more choose to join.
+The caliber of students is notable, and the level of achievement of graduates is growing as the college continues to thrive.